Jennifer Hoewe, Ph.D.

 Immigration & Citizenship

 Jennifer’s research examines the social and psychological effects of media consumption on individuals’ attitudes and behaviors as well as public opinion.
-Specifically, she studies the media’s ability to create and perpetuate stereotypes and in-group, out-group relationships while also considering the influence of political orientations on media creation and consumption.
+The overarching goal of her research is to understand the depictions and effects of identity as influenced by media consumption and political orientations.
+More specifically, she uses quantitative social science to study the media’s ability to create and perpetuate stereotypes and in-group, out-group relationships, while also considering the influence of political orientations on media creation and consumption.
 This research includes a focus on how media coverage of people as well as the environment encourages group formation and policy decisions based not on information and knowledge but on the politics involved.
-Jennifer has published more than 25 referred journal articles and book chapters.
+Jennifer has published more than 30 referred journal articles and book chapters.
 Her work has been published in Media Psychology, Journalism & Mass Communication Quarterly, Environmental Communication, the Journal of Social Issues, and New Media & Society, among others.
 Her recent study in Science Communication about politically-motivated responses to environmental solutions received the 2017 AEJMC Science, Health, Environment and Risk Communication Article of the Year Award.
 Also, her work on media portrayals of Muslims was a finalist for the JMCQ Outstanding Research Article of the Year Award in 2017.

 Given the intense debate surrounding the United States’ policies regarding admission of refugees and immigrants into the country, this study set out to determine how the news media cover refugees and how that coverage influences news consumers.
 This study examines how news stories informed the public about the individuals affected by the wars in Syria, Afghanistan, and Iraq.
 In particular, it explores usage of the word “refugee” as opposed to “immigrant” to determine how individuals fleeing their home countries were framed by the press.
 A content analysis revealed that U.S. newspapers were more likely than international newspapers to conflate the term “immigrant” with “refugee.”
 Also, when refugees were incorrectly described as “immigrants,” references to terrorism were more likely.
 The experimental portion of this study uncovered how news consumers respond to this framing of “refugee” versus “immigrant” in the same war-torn situation.
 Democrats, Independents, and Republicans who read about refugees did not distinguish them from immigrants in the same situation, indicating they may have adopted the U.S. news media’s conflation of these terms.
 Republicans, however, had more negative perceptions of both refugees and immigrants than did Democrats or Independents, reporting a greater perception of threat and favoring more stringent policy.
 These results suggests that American news consumers do not distinguish between refugees and immigrants, which at least partially implicates U.S. news media for not providing a solid benchmark for Americans’ understanding of these groups of people.